 Most of the time, removing a tick is a simple matter of grabbing your pointy tweezers or removal tool and getting the job done.
 But what if you have neither with you on the trail?

-In this guide, we explain how to remove a tick without tweezers, offering four methods that are every bit as effective but don’t require any specialized tools or tweezers.
+In this guide, we explain four different methods that are every bit as effective but don’t require any specialized tools or tweezers.

-How to Remove a Tick from a Human Without Tweezers: Four Methods
+- How to Remove a Tick from a Human Without Tweezers…

 Matches?
 Cigarettes?
 Petroleum jelly?
 Nail polish remover?
 Kind words and a prayer?
 We’ve heard of many ways to remove a tick without a pair of tweezers or a tick tool.
 Over the years, however, we’ve found four methods to be the most effective: dental floss, a needle, soap, and old-fashioned fingernails.
 Below, we explain how to use each method.